-100% = Consistently performs above average achievement 93% = Above average achievement 85% = Average achievement Below 85% = Failure to meet standard requirement of achievement
+100% = Exceeds competency requirements 95% = Above average achievement in competency requirements 90% = Met minimum competency requirements Below 90% = Failure to meet minimum competency requirements

-The student will be required to repeat the exam in the same semester until competency is demonstrated.
+The student will be required to repeat the recheck in the same semester until competency is demonstrated.
 The same assessment format that is used to assess clinical competency will be used for recheck evaluations.
-Any Clinical Competency Recheck that is failed must be repeated if possible during the same semester in which it occurs, unless circumstances dictate otherwise as determined by the Clinical Instructor.
+Any clinical competency recheck that is failed must be repeated if possible during the same semester in which it occurs, unless circumstances dictate otherwise as determined by the Clinical preceptor.
+A recheck cannot be duplicated.